Larry Robinson: Polo and horse racing

 Robinson was raised on a Marvelville, Ontario farm and as a boy, he grew up with a love of horses.
 While living in the rural area of Saint-Lazare, Quebec west of Montreal, Robinson became a co-founder with former teammate Steve Shutt, Michael Sinclair-Smith and local veterinarian Dr. Gilbert Hallé of the Montreal Polo Club at Sainte-Marthe, Quebec.

 While playing in Los Angeles, Robinson became involved in the sport of thoroughbred horse racing through a partnership with Kings owner Bruce McNall's Summa Stable.
 Among their racing successes, Down Again won the 1990 Monrovia Handicap at Santa Anita Park.

+Other honours

+In June 1993, the ice rink in the Metcalfe Community Centre in Metcalfe, Ontario was renamed the Larry Robinson Arena.
+Metcalfe is located near the settlement of Marvelville, where Robinson grew up.
+Robinson had also played hockey for the Metcalfe junior hockey team in the 1967-68 season, at which time it was part of the St. Lawrence Junior "B" Hockey League.

+Also in June 1993, the former Osgoode Township (now part of the City of Ottawa) declared June 5 to be "Larry Robinson Day."
+However, seven years later, Osgoode Township declared August 12 to be "Larry Robinson Day."

+In the second round of the 2026 Stanley Cup playoffs, Robinson was the ceremonial torch bearer at the Bell Centre for game six of the Eastern Conference Semifinals.